Health care workers standing in a circle with their arms around each other

 Graduate Medical Education

-A Graduate Medical Education Diversity and Inclusion Committee has been established to enhance recruitment efforts in EVMS residency programs.
+A Graduate Medical Education Diversity and Inclusion Committee has been established to enhance recruitment efforts in our residency programs.
 The 2020-2024 EVMS Strategic Plan, Advancing Health Equity and Inclusion for Community and Academic Impact, has identified priority areas in graduate medical education, including implementation of holistic review in residency recruitment and enhanced outreach and recruitment efforts.
-The initiative was launched with a learning opportunity for the Graduate Medical Education Committee on diversity and inclusion and holistic approaches to residency recruitment hosting William McDade, MD, PhD, Chief Diversity Officer of the Accrediation Council for Graduate Medical Education.
+The initiative was launched with a learning opportunity for the Graduate Medical Education Committee on diversity and inclusion and holistic approaches to residency recruitment hosting William McDade, MD, PhD, Chief Diversity Officer of the Accreditation Council for Graduate Medical Education.
 [Recommendation #3]

 As part of the strategic plan GME has also established funding for and process/support for providing audition electives for Underrepresented Minorities in Medicine (URM.)